jaeboston/DataStructure/P1_DataStructure/Explanation_p5_BlockChain.md

 Then, we implement a class `Blockchain`.
 It has a root node for a linked list.
 It uses `append` function to create a `Block` object and link to the previous object.
 The time complexity of the `append` function would be O(N) where N is the number of `Block` objects.

+The space complexity would be O(N) where N is the number of Block objects.